 If you see this after your page is loaded completely, leafletJS files are missing.

 Lake Bogoria is one of Rift Valley Lakes.
 Each of these lakes is unique and Lake Bogoria is not an exception.
-This lake is alkaline – with pH 10.5 at the western bank.
+This lake is alkaline – with a pH of 10.5 at the western bank.
 Lake water is twice as saline as seawater.
 Lake gets water only from the hot springs and some perennial rivers and it has no outlet.

-As there is no outlet, the level of lake is regulated just by the rain and heat.
-This 34 km long lake might rise or fall by 0.15 – 0.3 m in rather short time.
+As there is no outlet, the level of the lake is regulated just by the rain and heat.
+This 34 km long lake might rise or fall by 0.15 – 0.3 m in a rather short time.

 The alkaline, warm lake water is excellent media for cyanobacteria Arthrospira fusiformis and some other microorganisms.
 These organisms serve as a food for lesser flamingo (Phoeniconaias minor) and some other birds.
 In the lake live approximately 0.5 million flamingos – the highest density of these birds worldwide and approximately half of world’s population of these beautiful birds.
 Sometimes the number of the birds increases up to 2 millions.

 As in many other places in the Great Rift Valley, the volcanic heat here is not far away.
 The ground here is formed by geologically recent volcanic rocks from Miocene – Pleistocene.